 impact on life - healthcare publishing

-More than two thirds of people in the UK do not have a will.
+Around 56% of British adults do not have a will.
 The reasons most cited for this are not getting round to it, not having anything worth bequeathing, worries about the cost of having a will drawn up, and not wanting to focus on such a morbid subject.

 Writing your will does not mean you'll suddenly find yourself on your death bed.
 It is sad to think about a time you won't be here, but it's essential for your peace of mind, especially if you have children, and to save your loved ones from unnecessary stress in the future.

 Dying without making a will (or 'intestate' to use the legal term) can create a lot of anxiety for those left behind.
-Essentially, it means the government will decide the order of who gets what from your estate, and if no one comes forward, the government will take everything.
+In the absence of a Will, rules apply which determine the priority in which relatives are entitled to your estate.
+In the event that there are none who qualify or no one comes forward after a specified time then your estates passes to the crown.
 The Law (under the Administration of Estates Act) ensures that spouses and children are provided for where possible from whatever money, property or possessions a person leaves when they die (the 'estate') once any debts have been settled but this can take time to sort out, during which your loved ones may not be sure where they stand.

 To download the Making a Will Publication please select the relevant area: